jpiper/pyDNase/docs/installation.rst

 :Software:

-   Tested on OS X 10.8 and on Ubuntu 11.10, but should run fine on any other *NIX flavour as long as the prerequisites are fulfilled.
+   Tested on OS X 10.8 and on Ubuntu 11.10, but should run fine on any other \*NIX flavour as long as the prerequisites are fulfilled.

    .. warning::
-        Windows is not supported.
+        Windows is not supported - not even Cygwin!

 Pre-installation requirements